TheMightyAmondee/GoodbyeAmericanEnglish/README.md

 In 1.6.0 the format of the NameReplacer has been updated for readability and to be better compatible with Stardew Valley 1.6.
 The old format is no longer supported and will show a warning.
 #### 1.6.0 ####
 In version 1.6.0 the format of the NameReplacer has changed to better support the new object data format.
-The old format is still currently accepted, but this will likely change in the future.

 For Objects: Name replacement entries are in the format: "ItemName": "NewItemName", e.g to turn Hot Pepper into Chilli, the entry would be "Hot Pepper": "Chilli".